As working moms, it’s pretty much in our blood to put everything on our plates and attempt to get it all done, right?

 This goes back to us trying to be super moms.
 We want to do it all.
 Society has told us that we should be able to do it all.
 So we try as hard as we can and end up losing our sanity in the process.
 As a working mom, you deserve as much help as you can possibly get.
 From your kids.
 From your spouse.
 From your parents.
 From your neighbors.
 From a house-cleaner you hire once a month.
 Seek help mama!
 It’s not a sign of weakness.
 It’s a sign of a smart woman who cares about her health and sanity.

 Often as busy moms we push off the things we just don’t feel like doing.
 The cleaning, the working out, the appointments we need to make.
 They’re not fun, so we just push them to the end of the list and will get to them “when I have time.”
 Turns out, there’s really no time that will seem like a good time to work out and it will continue to get pushed off until we actually make it a priority and find a place for it in the schedule.

 This is another one of those not-fun tasks that end up getting us in a pickle if we don’t do it.
 Planning out a week’s worth of meals isn’t fun and you tell yourself you’ll just figure it out when you stop at the store after work.
 Or you’ll just pick something up on the way home from work.
 So much time ends up being spent making these little stops throughout the week when you could’ve just done it once and been done with it.

-I only spend 20 minutes each and every week planning out my family’s meals and show you exactly how to do the same thing in Working Moms Take Charge.
+I only spend 20 minutes each and every week planning out my family’s meals.

 Trying to be a “Pinterest Mom” –